Skip to main content

 Presets

-The preset option configures options known to enable (or at least improve) compatibility with particular query language dialects.
-Individual options will override their respective preset values.
-The following presets are available:
+The preset option configures options known to enable or improve compatibility with particular query language dialects.
+Individual options override their respective preset values.
+Available presets:

 DialectPreset options